alexinfopruna/canborrell_wp/wp-content/plugins/photo-gallery/readme.txt

 = PRELOADED THEMES =

 The plugin comes with two default Themes.
-Premium version adds more themes which are fully customizable, giving you the option to add new themes with custom styling, colors, layout settings, and image navigation options.
+The themes are giving you the option to add new themes with custom styling, colors, layout settings, and image navigation options.

 = SOCIAL SHARING =

-With Premium version you can allow users to share photos on Facebook, Twitter, Google+, Pinterest and Tumblr with social sharing buttons.
+You can allow users to share photos on Facebook, Twitter, Pinterest and Tumblr with social sharing buttons.

 = ADD-ONS =

-Photo Gallery comes with a number of add-ons that can help you sell digital images right from your website, display your Facebook albums, and import/export galleries and albums from one WordPress website to another.
+Photo Gallery comes with a number of add-ons that can help you import/export galleries and albums from one WordPress website to another.